In-patient luxury rehab center in Thailand

 Is it possible to treat body dysmorphic disorder?

 It is possible to treat body dysmorphic disorder in a way to improve symptoms and quality of life, but the condition itself doesn’t have a cure.
-There is no specific medication or therapy that would eliminate body dysmorphia.
+There is no specific medication or therapy that totally eliminates body dysmorphia.